 I have been busy adapting The Devil’s Caress to stage.
 The result is a classic murder mystery interwoven with the story of June Wright herself.
 To give you an idea what it was like being a housewife/mother of six/author in Melbourne in that era take a look at an article from The Argus (14 May 1952: p1).

-I’m over the moon that The Devil’s Caress is being brought to stage for the first time and so thrilled that it co-incides with the re-release of The Devil’s Caress in print through Verse Chorus Press.
-Hope to show you the new cover soon.
+I’m over the moon that The Devil’s Caress is being brought to stage for the first time by Factory Space Theatre Company.
+And thrilled that it co-incides with the re-release of The Devil’s Caress in print through Verse Chorus Press.
+Find out more and check out the new cover.